 - Release Date: December 17, 2000

 Capcom has never shied away from taking risks with fighting games, and Project Justice is proof of what happens when creativity meets hard-hitting, anime-infused action.
 The sequel to Rival Schools turned the high school brawler into a full-blown spectacle, cranking up the drama, personality, and sheer chaos.
+Each fighter came with a backstory that felt straight out of a shōnen series, and the interactions between them added an extra layer of fun that went beyond simple punches and kicks.
+You weren’t just picking a fighter—you were assembling a squad of three, each with unique abilities and synergy attacks.
+Matches could swing wildly depending on which team combinations clashed, making strategy just as important as reflexes.

 The King of Fighters ’99: Evolution